Mark 14

 (Matthew 26:36–46; Luke 22:39–46)

-39And again having gone away, He prayed, having said the same thing.
-40And again having returned, he found them sleeping.
-For their the eyes were heavy, and they did not know what they should answer Him.
+39And again, having gone away, He prayed, having said the same thing.
+40And again, having returned, He found them sleeping.
+For their eyes were heavy, and they did not know what they should answer Him.

-41And He comes the third time and says to them, “Are you still sleeping and taking your rest?
-It is enough; the hour has come.
+41And He comes the third time and says to them, “Are you⁺ still sleeping and resting?
+It is enough!
+The hour came.
 Behold, the Son of Man is delivered up into the hands of the sinful.
 42Rise, let us go.
 Behold, the one betraying Me has drawn near!”

 The Betrayal of Jesus